After widespread criticism, Joyce George withdraws remarks against Rahul | Politics

 He also said he would soon lodge a complaint with the Election Commission against George in this connection.

+Activists of Mahila Congress and Youth Congress leaders took out a protest march in the state capital against the objectionable remarks made by George.

-Criticising George, Kerala Congress leader P J Joseph said the remarks were 'immature' and wanted to know whether it was the opinion of the entire LDF.
+Criticising George, Kerala Congress leader P J Joseph said the comments were 'immature' and wanted to know whether it was the opinion of the entire LDF.

 However, minister M M Mani justified George and said he had not made any anti-women remarks and only criticised Rahul Gandhi.